Ursula Ragwitz

-Ursula Ragwitz (born Ursula Rose; 15 February 1928) is a former senior official of the ruling East German Socialist Unity Party.
+Ursula Ragwitz (born Ursula Rose; 15 February 1928 – 2020) was a senior official of the ruling East German Socialist Unity Party.
 She started her career as a primary school teacher, and rose to become a member of the powerful Party Central Committee between 1981 and 1989, undertaking various leadership roles in respect of the country's highly politicised culture sector.

 Life

 Ursula Rose was born in Cottbus, historically the cultural centre of Germany's Sorbian ethnic minority.
 Her father worked as a driver.
 Between 1942 and 1945 she studied to become a teacher of German and music at the teacher training college in Exin (Kreis Bromberg), in a part of Germany that had been in Poland between 1920 and 1939, and would be transferred back to Poland in 1945.
 At the end of the war she moved back west as far as Spreewald where she was briefly employed as a probationary teacher at a small village school.
 From 1946 until 1951 she taught at a primary school in her birth city of Cottbus, since 1945 administered as part of the Soviet occupation zone.

 In April 1946 the contentious merger took place, in that part of what had been Germany now under Soviet administration, between the Communist Party and the more moderate SPD.
 This provided a foundation for a new political order, creating the Socialist Unity Party which, like thousands of her fellow citizens, she lost no time in joining.
 In October 1949 the Soviet occupation zone was relaunched as the Soviet sponsored German Democratic Republic, a new form of German single party dictatorship, with the Socialist Unity Party ("Sozialistische Einheitspartei Deutschlands" / SED), now effectively purged of former Social Democrats, installed as the new ruling party.
 Between 1951 and 1952 she taught at the Teacher Training Institute ("Institut für Lehrerbildung" / IfL) in Cottbus.

-It is not clear at what date Ursula Rose married the composer and musicologist Erhard Ragwitz, but available sources concerned with her political career use her married name, identifying her as Ursula Ragwitz.
+It is not clear at what date Ursula Rose married the composer Erhard Ragwitz, but available sources concerned with her political career use her married name, identifying her as Ursula Ragwitz.
 In 1953 she founded the music school in Cottbus, becoming its first director, at the same time becoming head of culture with the district council.
 From May/June 1954 she became a department head with the regional arts commission.
 After this she served successively as assistant, senior assistant and then lecturer at the Dresden Music Conservatory.
 After that, until 1963 she served as Director of the Hoyerswerda Music Academy.
 Between 1963 and 1969 she was the deputy chair of the Cottbus regional council for Culture, Well-bring and Sport.
 During this period, in 1967, she undertook a further training course for senior culture officers at the party central committee's Academy for Social Sciences in Berlin.
 Directly after that, in 1968 she became a member of the national executive of the Association of Presentation Arts ("Verband der darstellenden Künstler" / VdK).